Sam-Dragon/interview/docker/docker.md

 14. How to identify the issue of the container which is exited ? <br>
 A. It can be done using docker inspect command

+15. How to watch the logs as soon as container starts ? <br>
+A. It is possible if you run the docker in attached mode